Aliases for IL2 Gene

 GeneCards Summary for IL2 Gene

 IL2 (Interleukin 2) is a Protein Coding gene.
 Diseases associated with IL2 include Kidney Cancer and Capillary Leak Syndrome.
-Among its related pathways are RET signaling and Signaling by GPCR.
+Among its related pathways are Allograft rejection and GPCR Pathway.
 GO annotations related to this gene include carbohydrate binding and growth factor activity.

 UniProtKB/Swiss-Prot for IL2 Gene